Photonic quantum metrology with variational quantum optical non-linearities: Introduction

-Recently, variational quantum algorithms (VQAs)~\cite{Cerezo2021,Bharti2022} have emerged as a powerful tool to make the best out of the quantum hardware available nowadays, which is noisy and thus can perform a limited number of coherent operations.
+Recently, variational quantum algorithms (VQAs)~\cite{Cerezo2021,Bharti2022} have emerged as a tool to make the best out of current quantum hardware, which is noisy and thus can perform a limited number of coherent operations.
 The key idea of these hybrid algorithms is to use a classical optimizer to find the set of parameters of a parametrized quantum circuit (PQC) implemented on the hardware such that it minimizes a given cost function.
-Originally, VQAs were introduced to find the ground-state energies of complex quantum many-body Hamiltonians~\cite{Peruzzo2014,Kandala2017,Kokail2019,farhi2014quantum}.
-However, by modifying the cost function, one can adapt them to different tasks.
-For example, recent works have used spin squeezing~\cite{Kaubruegger2019,sun2023variational}, classical~\cite{Meyer2021, Ma2021, le2023variational} and quantum Fisher information~\cite{Koczor2020,Beckey2022,Yang2022}, or the Bayesian mean-squared error~\cite{Kaubruegger2023} as cost functions to find optimal spin states for quantum metrology.
-In the photonic context, however, this potential of variational approaches for quantum metrological tasks has been scarcely explored and has been limited to either linear systems~\cite{KRISNANDA2021,cimini2023variational} or PQCs with fixed nonlinearities~\cite{Steinbrecher2019}.
+Recent works on spin systems have shown how these VQAs can also be useful in the context of quantum metrology~\cite{Kaubruegger2019,sun2023variational,Meyer2021, Ma2021, le2023variational,Koczor2020,Beckey2022,Yang2022,Kaubruegger2023}, e.g., by using the quantum Fisher information (QFI)~\cite{Koczor2020,Beckey2022,Yang2022} as cost function.
+However, in the photonic context this potential of variational approaches for quantum metrology has been scarcely explored, and limited to either linear systems~\cite{KRISNANDA2021,cimini2023variational} or PQCs with fixed non-linearities~\cite{Steinbrecher2019}.